A spectral sequence for tangent cohomology of algebras over algebraic operads: Applications to rational homotopy theory

 \subsection{The Adams-Hilton model}

 {{}} In~\cite{FMT} the authors exploit the identification of Hochschild cohomology and the homology of derivations of Remark~\ref{2.1.2} along with the identification of the loop homology of a closed orientable manifold with the Hochschild cohomology of $\Sing_*(\Omega X)$ to compute the loop bracket of~$X$.
-This is done under the hypothesis the identification of Jones and Cohen~\cite{CohenJones} between loop homology and Hochschild cohomology of $\Sing^*(X)$ commutes with the bracket.
+This is done under the hypothesis the identification of Cohen and Jones~\cite{CohenJones} between loop homology and Hochschild cohomology of $\Sing^*(X)$ commutes with the bracket.
+This has been confirmed in~\cite{MR2415345}, where the stronger statement that the induced map is a morphism of BV-algebras was proved.

 {{}} Explicitly, one can compute Hochschild cohomology of $\Sing_*(\Omega X)$ through the Adams--Hilton model $\mathcal A_*(X)$ of $X$, and then the loop space bracket as the Lie bracket of derivations of its associated Lie algebra of derivations $\Der(\mathcal A_*(X))$.
 Since the model $\mathcal A_*(X)$ has generators that are in bijection with the cells of a CW decomposition of the manifold $X$, this method lends itself quite nicely to computations.
 We now recall the construction of Adams and Hilton.